antarestupin/Accessible/README.md

 }
 ```

 And that's it!
-In fact, it would be better to let `Access::SET` in your annotation as it informs that the property can be modified via a setter, even if you define the setter yourself.
+In fact, it's better to let `Access::SET` in your annotation as it informs that the property can be modified via a setter, even if you define the setter yourself.

 If you do so, you could be interested in validating the value given to your setter inside it.
 It is possible this way: